everprogrammer/FlashCard-App/README.md

 5. Create a pull request detailing your changes.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License!